 The Bad News Burger

 Red meat in moderation isn’t necessarily bad for your body.
-New York City gastroenterologists recommend eating red meat no more than three or four times a week.
 But a fast food meal of a burger, fries, and a soft drink typically has lots of fat and almost no fiber.
 In fact, this one meal contributes nearly all of your recommended daily allowance (RDA) for fat and sodium without supplying any of the vital nutrients and complex carbohydrates your body craves.

 Complex carbohydrates, as found in starchy vegetables and whole grain bread, help lower your cholesterol, improve your digestion and reduce the risk of heart disease and some types of cancer.
 A healthy diet includes a balance of complex carbohydrates, protein, fruits and vegetables, and a serving of dairy.
 Fast food provides none of these.